-A smartphone is the perfect tool for capturing life on the street.
-It’s convenient, discreet and easy to master.
-And they’re good.
+Smartphones are the perfect tool for capturing life on the street: convenient, discreet and easy to master, they’re really good, too.
 In this guide, Amy Davies explains why smartphones are great for street photography.

 Why are smartphones good for street photography?

-Smartphones these days – especially flagship models – are great for a variety of genres of photography.
+Smartphones – especially flagship models – are great for a variety of genres of photography.
 Their quality is good enough for subjects like landscapes, portraits and even macro.
-For street photography, the key benefit to a smartphone is its discreet nature: with so many people out and about using them, you won’t stand out while using yours.
+For street photography, their ubiquity is their blessing – with so many people out and about using them, you won’t stand out while using yours.

 This allows you to capture natural moments and be undisturbed by those who would otherwise notice you.
 We still need to be mindful of ethics with a smartphone, as with a camera, but it certainly helps in documenting the action unfolding in front of you without influencing it.